Fighting In The Dark

 There is even the temptation to escape; to literally escape the country—a privileged option if ever there was one.
 It seems unwise to stay now, unsafe, and in truth on some level it probably is unsafe.
 There seems to be good reason to want to get out, ahead of the thing the fascists promise is coming.
 But then I remember that the retreat of all opposition is what fascists want, and I'm convicted to stay.
 The fascists think this is their country alone.
 I'd like to show them otherwise, and the best way to do that is not to give them what they want, but to stay right here and do things they don't want me to do.

 We ought not to comply in advance, yes.
 But the far better thing is to never comply.
 Instead of escaping, we can be people who help others escape.
-To be the sand in the gears, the saboteur of hatred and the guts in the gears of their pain machine.
+To be the sand in the gears, the repairing saboteur of their destruction, the wrenches gumming the gears of their hateful pain machines.
 To give them no information.
 To tell them falsehoods that make the enablement of their cruelty harder.
 To let them know nothing of our thoughts that would risk the safety of another.

 They want us afraid or ignorant or complacent or despairing or retreated completely because fascists are bullies and bullies hate a fight.